Welcome to BKK Architects.

 Join our innovation working group to develop digital design tools, research sustainable design, and more.
 Bring along your ideas for new ways to make architecture and contribute to the business, the building and the profession.

 You’re a human being with responsibilities and a life, and Monday to Friday 9 to 6 isn’t always the most effective way to work.
 Design teams need to work together face-to-face.
 Apart from that, talk to us about flexible arrangements that suit you and us.

-Parents of all genders receive six weeks’ leave on full pay (or 12 weeks on half pay) and flexible arrangements for when you return to work.
+Primary carers of all genders receive six weeks’ leave on full pay (or 12 weeks on half pay) and flexible arrangements for when you return to work.
 While you’re on leave you’ll receive keep-in-touch days and paid superannuation, and you’ll accrue long service leave.